 You are only eligible to apply for a Social Security Number (SSN) if you have on-campus employment or authorization to work off campus.
-If you have on-campus employment, such as a student worker position or graduate assistantship, International Student Services (ISS) will provide you a letter to take to Social Security Administration (SSA) to apply for your SSN.
+If you have on-campus employment, such as a student worker position or graduate assistantship, International Student Services (ISS) will provide you a letter (a Social Security Letter for F-1 students and a J-1 Employment Authorization letter for J-1 students) to take to Social Security Administration (SSA) to apply for your SSN.

 If you have been authorized for work off campus (curricular practical training, optional practical training, academic training or severe economic hardship) you do not need to request a letter from ISS before applying at SSA.
 Take your I-20/DS-2019, passport and I-94 to SSA to apply for the SSN.